TcheandjieuLab/CC4D_sex_stratified_analysis_plan/Xchr_analysis_plan.md

 2. Model 2: Activation of the X-Chr.
 This model will be conducted in males only with alleles for each SNP code as 0/2 (assuming that 1 copy of the effect allele in males have the same effect as 2 copy in females)

-### Section 3: Alternative script for analysis of the X-chr using REGENIE and SAIGE
+## Section 3: Alternative script for analysis of the X-chr using REGENIE and SAIGE
 This section provides examples scripts for X-chr analysis using both REGENIE and SAIGE

 1. X-CHR analysis using REGENIE
 2. X-chr analysis using SAIGE

-### Section 4: description of the summary results to provide for the X-chromosome analysis
+## Section 4: description of the summary results to provide for the X-chromosome analysis
 This section describe the summary results of the analysis performed for the X-chromosome
 1. table content summary results for the QC
 2. table content summary results association testing

-## Section 3